jxxcarlson/elm-stat/README.md

     ]
 ```

-Piping this computation into `getData 0 1`, we extract a list of points:
+Pipe this computation into `getData 0 1` to extract a list of points:

 ```
 > RawData.get SampleData.temperature |> Maybe.andThen (Data.get 0 1) |> Maybe.map (List.take 2)